 Expresses legislative intent that MDOC maintain a management-to-staff ratio of 1 supervisor to 8 employees at the central office in Lansing and at northern and southern regional administration offices.
 Executive deletes.
 House retains.
+Senate retains.
+Conference retains.

 Sec.
-248. Consensus Revenue Estimating Conference (CREC) - RETAINED
+248. Consensus Revenue Estimating Conference (CREC) - RETAINED (UNENFORCEABLE)

 Requires Senate and House Fiscal Agencies and the State Budget Director, or the State Treasurer, to establish a projected prisoner population, and a projected number of available beds based on prisoner population, at the May CREC.
 Executive deletes.
 House retains.
+Senate retains.
+Conference retains.
+(Signing letter states this section is unenforceable.)